ZahraAhmadi4/Face-detection/README.md

 Woo!
 That's a wrap!

 The next step for this face detection program would be to give it a dataset and make it recognise specific faces.
 That's technically a little more challenging, but definitely not impossible.
 If I had more time I would want to work on that, but this is also enough for me now.
-It is already a huge success I could make this work with all the erors I got.
+It is already a huge success I could make this work with all the errors I got.

 If you want to work on that, I got a good resource to make use of: https://www.c-sharpcorner.com/article/regonising-the-faces-by-capturing-the-faces-using-python/